- publish in Open Access journals

 - Campus Research Bibliography and document repository Eldorado

-- Open Access consultation-hour: Every Monday from 2pm to 3 pm at the service centre
+- Open Access consultation-hour: Every Monday from 2pm to 3 pm, room 109

 - Open Access author support: